 Bad practices can also occur within the insurance companies themselves.
 If an insurance company takes money but does not sufficiently compensate, an investigator can aid with resulting court cases.

-There are several methods and techniques used to find information in an insurance fraud investigation.
-Most methods are used to find whether what the claimant claims is true or false.
-Here are a few commonly used techniques in insurance investigations:
+There are several methods used to find information in an insurance fraud investigation.
+Most are used to determine whether claims are true or false.
+Here are a few commonly used techniques:

 Absolutely not.
-When people seek to make fraudulent insurance claims, they also often attempt to make claims from the estate of someone else they've implicated in the accident.
-For example, if someone sideswipes your car and then claims you're at fault for the accident, not only will your premiums increase, but the criminal may actually target you to get additional money.
-A fraud insurance investigation by a professional investigator can uncover the scheme and can save you the hassle and costs of a court case.
-It can also help you keep your insurance costs down.
+When people seek to make fraudulent insurance claims, they often attempt to make claims from the estate of someone else they've implicated in the accident.
+For example, if someone sideswipes your car and then claims you're at fault, not only will your premiums increase, but the criminal may target you to receive additional money.
+A fraud insurance investigation by a professional investigator can uncover schemes and save you the hassle and costs of a court case.
+It can also help keep your insurance costs down.

-If you yourself have been accused of insurance fraud, a qualified insurance investigator can help clear your name by gathering evidence of the injuries or damage of sustained.
-This can help ensure that your insurance company pays you on time and pays you the full amount to which were entitled.
+If you have been accused of insurance fraud, a qualified insurance investigator can help clear your name by gathering evidence of the injuries or damage.
+This can help ensure that your insurance company pays you on time and pays you the full amount to which you are entitled.